Google Maps Platform Terms of Service

 (b) No Caching.
 Customer will not cache Google Maps Content except as expressly permitted under the Maps Service Specific Terms.

 (e) No Use With Non-Google Maps.
-Customer will not use the Google Maps Core Services in a Customer Application that contains a non-Google map.
-For example, Customer will not (i) display Places listings on a non-Google map, or (ii) display Street View imagery and non-Google maps in the same Customer Application.
+To avoid quality issues and/or brand confusion, Customer will not use the Google Maps Core Services with or near a non-Google Map in a Customer Application.
+For example, Customer will not (i) display or use Places content on a non-Google map, (ii) display Street View imagery and non-Google maps on the same screen, or (iii) link a Google Map to non-Google Maps content or a non-Google map.

 (f) No Circumventing Fees.
 Customer will not circumvent the applicable Fees.
 For example, Customer will not create multiple billing accounts or Projects to avoid incurring Fees, prevent Google from accurately calculating Customer’s Service usage levels, abuse any free Service quotas, or offer access to the Services under a “time-sharing” or “service bureau” model.